chrisvfritz/rails-javascript-integrations/README.md

 This version uses the Rails asset pipeline with Browserify.
 Components are organized into `.vue` files, JS written in ES6/2015+, with a UMD module system.

+## Setup

+About 30 minutes using [vuejs-templates/browserify-simple](https://github.com/vuejs-templates/browserify-simple) as a reference.

 ## Usage

 Assuming you have foreman installed (`gem install foreman`), use the development `Procfile` to launch Rails and Browserify together: